FrostySL/Contact-Management-Application-in-JavaFX/README.md

 Email Validation: Ensures email addresses are valid using a regex pattern.

 ## Feedback and Contributions:
-This is my first JavaFX program, and I'm open to all the tips and advice you might have.
+This is my first JavaFX program, and I´m new to GitHub.
+I'm open to all the tips and advice you might have.
 Feel free to fork the repository, make improvements, and submit pull requests.
 Your feedback is highly appreciated!